atsb/MacPenumbra/README.md

-MacPenumbra - Based on Vanilla and Rehatched
+NakedPenumbra - Based on Vanilla and Rehatched
 ==============
 A project to create a modernised version of Frictional Games' HPL1 game engine and Penumbra game series source code.
 Aiming to be as close to vanilla as possible.